 In 1997, NDC opened its first Marriott hotel franchise, the Courtyard Anchorage Airport.
 Management of the new hotel, and all subsequent hotels developed by NDC, was assigned to their NANA Marriott joint venture, increasing the service offerings of the burgeoning NANA Marriott.

-NMS continues to provide a varied portfolio of essential support services in Alaska and across the contiguous U.S.
+NMS continues to provide a diverse portfolio of essential support services in Alaska and throughout the contiguous U.S.